mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 However, another key determinant of acquisition efficiency or speed of coverage is average velocity along the trajectory, i.e., instantaneous gradient strength.
-On this count, EPI is wasteful because it includes many sharp turns traversed at low speed because of limited gradient slew rate.
+On this count, EPI is wasteful because it includes many sharp turns traversed at low speed due to the limited gradient slew rate.

 Substantially higher average k-space speed and thus acquisition efficiency for fMRI is achieved with spiral trajectories (Barth et al., 1999; Glover, 2012;